Sleep Apnea: Symptoms, Causes, and Treatments

 There are many treatments available for sleep apnea ranging from devices to lifestyle modifications.

 The best, non-surgical way to treat obstructive sleep apnea is to use continuous positive airway pressure.
 This is more commonly known as CPAP.
-CPAP machines blow air into your nose to keep your airway pressure high.
+CPAP machines use pressurized air to gently hold your airway open so you can breathe.
+Air is directed from the machine to your airway using tubing connected to a mask worn at the nose or over the nose and mouth.
 This pressure prevents your airway from collapsing.
-There are many CPAP machines available, and it may take time to fine one that fits or is comfortable.
+There are many CPAP masks available, and it may take time to find one that fits or is comfortable.

 Oral devices can also be used, but these are more likely used for mild cases of obstructive sleep apnea.
 These move your jaw forward so your throat opens more.